chrisvanfossen/chrisvanfossen.github.com/_posts/2013/2013-02-24-linode-vs-digitalocean.md

 ## Conclusion

 From what I’ve experienced, DigitalOcean doesn’t seem like a bad option especially if you’re cost conscious on the matter.
 Personally, it’s too early for me to drop Linode.
-Even if slower, Linode is still offering a more complete and stable infraatructure which justifies the price in my eyes.
+Even if slower, Linode is still offering a more complete and stable infratructure which justifies the price in my eyes.
 I did receive 20$ in credit from DigitalOcean and am planning on sticking with them for at least the next 4 months assuming nothing catastrophic occurs.

 And just because I’m a whore, [my Linode referral code](http://www.linode.com/?r=5f682793582e82ce686747c851b998dc1f86a55b).